Skip to Content

 Defense Against Marijuana Charges in Tampa & Across Florida

-Arrested for a crime related to marijuana?
-If so, the time to act is now!
-Contact us as soon as possible to learn how Thomas & Paulk may be able to defend you against the possibility of conviction.
-We have represented thousands of clients in Tampa and statewide over the past 20 years, and we are ready to put our experience to work for you.
+Were you arrested for a crime related to marijuana?
+Don’t wait to act!
+Florida law enforcement takes marijuana offenses seriously; you should too.
+We urge you to contact us as soon as possible to learn how The Law Offices of Jeff Paulk may be able to defend you against the possibility of conviction.
+We have represented thousands of clients in Tampa and throughout the state of Florida over the past 20 years, and we are ready to put our experience to work for you.

 Florida Medical Marijuana Laws

-In the last 10 or 15 years, marijuana has become a hot topic of debate.
-Currently, marijuana is a Schedule I controlled substance, which means it’s been determined to have “no acceptable medical use” and a “high potential for abuse.”
+In recent years, the use of marijuana to treat various medical conditions has become a hot topic of debate.
+Currently, in Florida, marijuana is a Schedule I controlled substance, which means it’s been determined to have “no acceptable medical use” and a “high potential for abuse.”
 Many scientists, medical experts, researchers, and doctors strongly disagree that marijuana has no acceptable medical use.
 After all, there has been a growing body of science-backed research that shows the opposite.
 Even the National Institute on Drug Abuse says two FDA-approved medications contain cannabinoids (chemicals in marijuana) and “continued research may lead to more medications.”

-Today, medical marijuana can be legally used to treats numerous diseases and conditions, including and not limited to:
+Today, medical marijuana can be legally used to treat numerous diseases and conditions, including and not limited to:

 • Cancer